RecordEvolution/TDMtermite/README.md

 ## Dataformat

-Datasets encoded in the TDM/TDX format come along in pairs comprised of a .tdm (header) and a .tdx (data) file.
-While the .tdm file is a human-readable file providing meta information about the data set, the .tdx is a binary containing the actual data.
-The .tdm based on the _technical data management_ model is an XML file and basically describes what data the .tdx contains and how to read it.
+Datasets encoded in the TDM/TDX format come in pairs comprised of a .tdm (header) file and a .tdx (data) file.
+While the .tdm file is a human-readable file providing meta information about the dataset, the .tdx file is a binary file containing the actual data.
+The .tdm based on the _technical data management_ model is an XML file.
+It describes what data the .tdx file contains and how to read it.
 The
 [TDM data model](https://www.ni.com/de-de/support/documentation/supplemental/10/ni-tdm-data-model.html)
-structures the data hierarchically with respect to _file_, (channel) _groups_ and _channels_.
-The file level XML may contain any number of (channel) groups each of which is made up of an arbitrary number of channels.
-Thus, the XML tree in the [TDM header file](https://zone.ni.com/reference/de-XX/help/370858P-0113/tdmdatamodel/tdmdatamodel/tdm_headerfile/) looks basically like this:
+structures the data hierarchically with respect to _file_, _(channel)_ _groups_ and _channels_.
+The file-level XML may contain any number of (channel) groups, each of which is made up of an arbitrary number of channels.
+Thus, the XML tree in the [TDM header file](https://zone.ni.com/reference/de-XX/help/370858P-0113/tdmdatamodel/tdmdatamodel/tdm_headerfile/) looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>